amal-2006/Univariate-Linear-Regression/README.md

+## DATE:
-# Implementation of Univariate Linear Regression
+## Ex No 9 -Implementation of Univariate Linear Regression
 ## Aim:
 To implement univariate Linear Regression to fit a straight line using least squares.
 ## Equipment’s required: